Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Turtlebot3 for Site Survey

-Thirdly, ray tracing is also used for path planning.
-A list of previously visited positions is constructed to avoid visiting the same locations.
-Afterwards, new rays are constructed beginning at the positions in the list of Turtlebot3 start positions and ending at the positions of the occupied pixels.
-If the ray has an obstacle in its path, then it is rejected.
-Each approved ray is uniformly sampled to produce a candidate path that has points evenly spaced by 0.5 m.
-A path score is computed for each candidate path, depending on the length of the path and the number of intersections between the path and the previously visited positions.
-A greater number of intersecting positions decreases the path score, while a smaller number of intersecting positions increases the path score.
-A longer path also increases the path score.
-The candidate path with the highest path score is selected as the targeted path.
+After finding the start positions, we use the function createPath to generate new paths and score them for finding the best path.
+One of the inputs to the function is a list of previously visited positions (VisitedPositionList), of which is used to avoid visiting the same locations.
+Subsequently, the best path (BestPath) and best path score (BestPathScore) are initialized with the worst possible path.
+A low path score indicates an undesirable path, while a high path score indicates a desirable path.
+Afterwards, the algorithm generates every possible combination of candidate path starting from the start position list and ending at an obstacle in the costmap.
+The candidate path is a straight line that has evenly spaced points between the start position and end position.
+Each position in the candidate path has a minimum distance of 0.5 m to the other positions.
+If a candidate path has an obstacle in its way, then it is rejected.
+A path score is computed for each candidate path, depending on the length of the path and the number of overlaps between the candidate path and the previously visited positions.
+When the candidate path goes through many of the previously visited positions, its path score is decreased.
+However, if the candidate path goes to unvisited locations, then its path score is increased.
+Longer paths also increase the path score.
+The candidate path with the highest path score is selected as the best path.